Democratic Rally: 2023: DISY voters split over two candidates

 In December 2021, the president of the Democratic Rally, Averof Neofytou, announced his candidacy for the 2023 presidential election, positioning himself as the official party nominee.
-However, his candidacy was challenged by Nikos Christodoulides, Anastasiades' Minister of Foreign Affairs, who also expressed his intention to seek DISY's nomination.
+However, his candidacy was challenged by Nikos Christodoulides, Anastasiades' minister of foreign affairs, who also expressed his intention to seek DISY's nomination.
 Following accusations of undermining his campaign, Christodoulides resigned from his ministerial role and subsequently declared his independent candidacy for the 2023 presidential election.

-Nikos Christodoulides' independent candidacy created significant turmoil within the Democratic Rally.
-Averof Neofytou referred to Christodoulides as a "traitor," alleging that he sought to divide the party.
+Christodoulides' independent candidacy created significant turmoil within the Democratic Rally.
+Neofytou referred to Christodoulides as a "traitor," alleging that he sought to divide the party.
 DISY expelled Christodoulides from its party register and attempted to distance itself from him.
-Despite this, Christodoulides, a prominent politician who secured official support from DIKO, EDEK, DIPA, and the DISY splinter party Solidarity Movement, led to a division among Democratic Rally voters.
+Despite this, Christodoulides, a prominent politician who secured official support from DIKO, EDEK, DIPA, and the Solidarity Movement, led to a division among Democratic Rally voters.
 Early opinion polls indicated a near-even split among DISY supporters between Neofytou and Christodoulides.

-Nikos Christodoulides used to be the absolute favourite to win the election, with approximately 50% of the public expressing support for him in May 2022, giving him a substantial 30-point lead over Averof Neofytou in the first round.
+Christodoulides used to be the absolute favourite to win the election, with approximately 50% of the public expressing support for him in May 2022, giving him a substantial 30-point lead over Neofyto in the first round.
 Despite a decline in popularity over time, he retained a 6-point lead in the latest opinion polls.
 Throughout his campaign, Christodoulides was generally hesitant to criticise the 10-year administration of Nicos Anastasiades, often stating that his approach would focus on continuing successful policies while aiming to improve or abolish those that had not produced the desired outcomes.